Sv443-Network/UserUtils/.changeset/nervous-pets-scream.md

 "@sv443-network/userutils": minor
 ---

-Changed a bunch of generic thrown `Error`s with the new custom error class instances
+Replaced a bunch of generic `Error`s with the new custom error class instances